Klipper3d/klipper/docs/G-Codes.md

   are used, then the adjustment will be added to any existing offset (eg, "SET_GCODE_OFFSET Z=-0.2" followed by "SET_GCODE_OFFSET Z_ADJUST=0.3" would result in a total Z offset of 0.1).
+  When "FORCE" is used the command is executed immediately.
 - `PID_CALIBRATE HEATER=<config_name> TARGET=<temperature>
   [WRITE_FILE=1]`: Perform a PID calibration test.
 The specified heater will be enabled until the specified target temperature is